tomaspassadore/TasksManager/README.md

 ### 4. Run the API
 Open a new terminal and inside of `api` folder run `npm run dev`
 ### 5. Run the client
-Open another terminal and inside of `client` folder run `npm run dev` Later open http://localhost:5173 in your browser to view the app running
+Open another terminal and inside of `client` folder run `npm run dev`.
+Later open http://localhost:5173 in your browser to view the app running